mikepack/mikepack.github.io/_posts/2025-07-14-sleeping-giants.md

 In a few years, we’ll be knee-deep in bloated, broken code and deranged prompts praying for salvation.
 For most, it will be a nightmare to maintain.

 As our [culture of credit](https://spacebar.dev/archives/2014-02-22-a-culture-of-credit/) collapses under the weight of this generative mess, the craftsman will still be there, quietly sharpening his tools.
-Sooner or later, the note will come due on the trade that swapped CPU precision for GPU-powered illusion.
+Sooner or later, the note will come due on the trade that swapped CPU precision for GPU-powered approximation.
 And when it does, the craftsman will be prepared to refactor from first principles.